 By K W Warburton, The Reluctant Spoonie

 The holidays can be difficult to navigate when you have a chronic illness.
 Food, family and travelling can easily throw you into a flare-up.
 If your illness is new then there is the added pressure of ‘coming out’ to family members who may or may not be accepting of your new lifestyle.
 If your family is already aware of your illness, there may be members who do not understand your illness or make snarky comments about it.
+Figuring out ways to survive the holiday season can take some trial and error.

 Read tips for living independently with chronic illness here